secretstartups/handbook/job-families/people-ops/recruiting-sourcer/index.html.md

 * Continuously work on streamlining sourcing processes and delivering great candidate experience.

 #### Sourcer (Intermediate) Requirements

 * Extends the Associate Sourcer requirements.
 * Experience sourcing and research at all levels, preferably in a global capacity within the software industry, open source experience is a plus.
-* 3+ years experience in Recruiting or Sourcing.
+* relevant experience in Recruiting or Sourcing.
 * Experience working directly with hiring managers.

 ### Senior Sourcer

-The Senior Sourcer reports to the Manager, Sourcing.
+The Senior Sourcer reports to a Talent Acquisition Manager.

 #### Senior Sourcer Job Grade

 The Senior Sourcer is a [grade 7](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Senior Sourcer Responsibilities:
+#### Senior Sourcer Responsibilities

 - Extends the Sourcer (Intermediate) responsibilities.
 - Assist with evaluation and implementation of new sourcing tools and procedures.
 - Leverage data to improve efficiency, drive innovation, and influence hiring decisions.